wolski/protriple/BenchmarkingConference.md

 ### 9:00 – 9:15 Mark Robinson Introduction and Welcome
 ### 9:15 – 9:45 Keynote Ana Conesa Benchmarking of long-read transcriptomics methods
 - Publication: https://www.nature.com/articles/s41592-024-02298-3
-- Said that she registered the benchmark about 3 years ago.
+- Said that she registered the benchmark about 3 years ago, Process where you review the design, then run the experiment and submit the results.
+But was like writing the paper twice.
+Andvantage, if there is a risk of not creating conclusive results, the article will be nevertheless published.
+- Communication with the community submitting benchmark results.
+Once results were obtained, a meeting was organized.
+- Community runs the pipeline, but benchmarkers make sure that the results can be replicated.

 ### 9:45 – 10:00 Juho Pelto, Benchmarking microbial differential abundance analysis methods by employing only real data
 - Microbiome data, compared standard DE methods with microbiome methods and t-test